johnnywoo/beholder/docs/command-parse.md

 Fields produced by `parse beholder-stats`:

-* `$allBuffersAllocatedBytes`     — Total amount of bytes allocated in all buffers (does not decrease when memory is released)
+* `$allBuffersAllocatedBytes`     — Total amount of bytes added to all buffers (does not decrease when memory is released)
-* `$allBuffersMaxBytes`           — Maximum individual allocation size in all buffers
+* `$allBuffersMaxBytes`           — Maximum buffer size, total for all buffers
 * `$compressAfterTotalBytes`      — Total size of all data fed into compressors
 * `$compressBeforeTotalBytes`     — Total size of data produced by compressors
 * `$compressCount`                — Number of compress operations (chunk moves from queue to buffer)